 Once upon a time, before free agency changed everything, towns the size of Miami in the 40’s (9,000 or so) rated their own minor league baseball teams.
 Back in the day, teams had hundreds of players signed to contracts in minor league tiers that stretched from AAA (the top) to class D (the bottom).

 Miami was no exception.Way back in 1921, they fielded the Miami Indians in the Southwestern League.
+The Indians disbanded the following year, but were back in 1923.

 In 1946, the Kansas-Oklahoma-Missouri League was formed.
 The KOM League was a collection of D-class teams.
 The Brooklyn Dodgers announced that the Miami Blues would be their affiliate.